Meet The Team

 Dr. Erica Baller is a dedicated physician-scientist committed to uncovering the mechanisms that underlie mood and cognition in patients with comorbid psychiatric and medical illnesses.
 She completed her general psychiatry residency training at teh University of Pennsylvania, Consultation-Liaison Psychiatry Fellowship at Massachusetts General Hospital, and T32 Neuropsychiatry Fellowship at the University of Pennsylvania.
 Dr. Baller serves as an Attending Psychiatrist on the Consultation-Liaison psychiatry service at the Hospital of the University of Pennsylvania in addition to directing the Baller Laboratory.

 Elena, Dr. Baller’s clinical research coordinator, is responsible for participant recruitment, data collection, and data management.
-Elena graduated with a BA in Biopsychology, Cognition, and Neuroscience from the University of Michigan, where she researched the neural circuitry that underlies maladaptive behaviors, focusing specifically on the neurochemical profile of the paraventricular nucleus of the thalamus.
-Elena plans to pursue a PhD in Clinical Psychology with a focus in neuropsychology.
+Elena graduated with a BA in Biopsychology, Cognition, and Neuroscience and a minor in Law, Justice, and Social Change from the University of Michigan.
+There, she researched the neural circuitry that underlies maladaptive behaviors, focusing specifically on the neurochemical profile of the paraventricular nucleus of the thalamus.
+Elena is interested in elucidating how structural and biological alterations in the brain confer risk for cognitive dysfunction and psychiatric symptoms.
+Elena plans on attending medical school with a research track.

 Clinical Research Coordinator